Nullsrc/zsh-themes/README.md

 #ASCII Nullterm

 The `nullterm_ascii` file contains a version of the nullterm theme that uses ASCII-only characters.
 Use it if you like the theme  but live in a prompt that doesn't support UTF-8

+#Minimal Nullterm

+The `nullminimal` file is a minimalist theme that displays the current working directory and whether the directory is a dirty git repository.
+No other information is displayed.